 Search backward through the history for the string of characters between the start of the current line and the point.
+The search string may match anywhere in a history line.
 This is a non-incremental search.
 By default, this command is unbound.